 Jonathan Eig is the New York Times best-selling author of four books: Luckiest Man, Opening Day, Get Capone, and, most recently, The Birth of the Pill: How Four Crusaders Reinvented Sex and Launched a Revolution.
 He is currently working on a biography of Muhammad Ali.

-From the author's Q & A with Deborah Kalb:
+From a Q & A with the author:

 The Page 99 Test: The Birth of the Pill.